If you are seriously ill or in very poor health, your health care

 This tri-fold brochure is designed for your waiting room and/or to be distributed directly to patients, and contain an overview of and frequently asked questions about the POLST form.

+Member orders are limited to 100 copies per member per quarter.
 Non-member orders of 50 or more POLST forms or POLST brochures

 are $.25 each.